pola-rs/polars-book/user_guide/src/howcani/interop/arrow.md

 support for `Arrow` is growing rapidly, in languages and in tools.
 Due to the great effort that is being put in the format, using `Arrow` is now likely the fastest way to:

-- Read en write `Parquet` formatted files.
+- Read and write `Parquet` formatted files.
 - Read CSV into columnar data.
 - Exchanging columnar data.